dmaksimov/docs/extensions/auth-providers.md

 > Directus offers built-in authentication using securely hashed passwords.
 Alternatively, you can enable any of our Single Sing-On (SSO) services or create your own adapter for custom authentication.
 Directus also supports SCIM for external user management.

+The auth providers supports OAuth 1.0 and 2.0.
+The Directus Auth provider is class that creates an OAuth client based on the phpleague [OAuth 1.0](https://github.com/thephpleague/oauth1-client) and [OAuth 2.0](https://github.com/thephpleague/oauth2-client) Client libraries.

 ## Files & Structure

 ### `Provider.php`

+For OAuth 1.0 the provider class must extends from `Directus\Authentication\Sso\OneSocialProvider` and must implement a `createProvider` method that returns a `League\OAuth1\Client\Server` object.
+For OAuth 2.0 the provider class must extends from `Directus\Authentication\Sso\TwoSocialProvider` and implement a `createProvider` method that returns a `League\OAuth2\Client\Provider\AbstractProvider` object.

+#### OAuth 1.0 Example

 ```php
 <?php